sathomas/jsDataV.is/src/text/ch4/03-graphs.md

 Again, you can pan the graph to focus on different parts.

-### Step 5: Automating the Layout
+### Step 5: Automate the Layout

 So far we've manually placed the nodes in our graph in a circle.
 That's not a terrible approach, but it can make it hard to discern some of the connections.
 It would be better if we could let the library calculate a more optimal layout than the simple circle.
 That's exactly what we'll do now.

-The mathematics behind this approach go by the name of "force directed graphing."
-In a nutshell, the algorithm proceeds by treating the graph's nodes and edges as physical objects subject to real forces such as gravity and electromagnetism.
+The mathematics behind this approach is known as _force directed graphing._ In a nutshell, the algorithm proceeds by treating the graph's nodes and edges as physical objects subject to real forces such as gravity and electromagnetism.
 It simulates the effect of those forces, pushing and prodding the nodes into new positions on the graph.

 The underlying algorithm may be complicated, but sigmajs makes it easy to employ.
 First we have to add an optional plugin to the sigmajs library.
 That's the `forceAtlas2` plugin in line 10 below.